Python Lecture 04 - Class Internals and Descriptors

 result = method_func(obj, 42) # 2.
 Pass obj as first argument

-Inside Bound Methods
+Inside a Bound Method

-Let's go deeper:
+Let's go deeper.

 class Counter: